Ultra Precision Joystick Controller BU0836A

 • Which pots are the best?

 • Any value from 1kOhm to 100kOhm will work fine.
-If you don't know where to start, get 10kOhm ones
+If you don't know where to start use 10kOhm

 • Use linear pots (taper B.) Avoid non-linear, log pots with tapers A, D or Y used in audio level controls

-• Good wiring helps!
+• Good wiring matters.
 For ultimately clean signal don't share +5V and GND signals between pots.
 Connect each pot with its own set of three wires.

 • If you can vary your mechanical construction try to use as much of pot travel range as possible.